gridwayai/gridwayai-sdk/README.md

 ```
 `api_key`: Your GridwayAI API key

-`base_url`: Optional override for API URL (defaults to https://api.gridwayai.com)

-Get vector embeddings for a list of input strings.
+Get vector embeddings for a list of input strings, or just a single string.
 `embeddings(input: List[str]) -> List[List[float]]`

 ## 🤝 License